How to Become a Police Officer in Colorado Springs

 Colorado Springs Police Officer Requirements

-For applicants who meet these requirements, the first step in the process of becoming a CSPD officer is to fill out an online application, or, if the application process is not currently open, a job interest card to be notified to apply during an open recruiting period.
-Applicants who meet the minimum requirements will then fill out a personal history questionnaire and take a written test and a physical ability test.
+For applicants who meet these requirements, the first step in the process to becoming a CSPD officer is to fill out an online application, or, if the application process is not currently open, a job interest card to be notified to apply during an open recruiting period.
+Applicants who meet the minimum requirements will be invited to fill out a personal history questionnaire and take a written test and a physical ability test (PAT).
 Those who pass the tests will be scheduled for an oral board interview.
 Continuing applicants must pass a background check, a polygraph exam, and medical and psychological exams.
 From this point, applicants may be offered conditional employment as CSPD police officers and will be placed in a recruit training class at the police academy.

+If you are ready to apply to the CSPD, you can find specific application information on the Colorado Springs Police Department website.
 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
-If you are ready to apply, find specific application information on the Colorado Springs Police Department Applicant Guide.

 Colorado Springs Police Department Information

-The CSPD has been in operation since 1872.
-The modern Department is comprised of two main divisions: the Patrol Bureau, which is divided into five patrol divisions responsible for patrolling the city and responding to calls of residents, and the Operations Support Bureau.
-The latter is further divided into specialized enforcement, investigations, management, professional standards, and vice, narcotics and intelligence.
+The CSPD has been in operation since 1872.4 The modern department is comprised of two main divisions: the Patrol Bureau, which is divided into five patrol divisions responsible for patrolling the city and responding to calls of residents, and the Operations Support Bureau.
+The latter is further divided into specialized enforcement units including investigations, management, professional standards, and vice, narcotics, and intelligence.

 The CSPD believes in a community policing model based on relationships with the public.
 The Citizens’ Academy is one way that residents of Colorado Springs can get involved with and learn more about the CSPD.
-The Academy teaches participants all about what the Department does and is free to attend.
-Younger residents can participate in the Teen Academy to learn about the Department and what it means to be a cop.
+The academy teaches participants all about what the department does and is free to attend.
+Younger residents can participate in the Teen Academy to learn about the department and what it means to be a cop.

 705 S Nevada Ave